Nasdaq/NasdaqCloudDataService-SDK-Java/README.md

   "        * TOP - View the top nnn records in the Topic/Stream\n"+
   "        * SCHEMA - Display the Schema for the topic\n"+
   "        * METRICS - Display the Metrics for the topic\n"+
-  "        * TOPICS - List the eligible topics for the client\n"+
+  "        * TOPICS - List of streams available on Nasdaq Cloud DataService\n"+
   "        * GETMSG - Get one example message for the\n"+
   "        * INSTALLCERTS - Install certificate to keystore\n"+
   "        * CONTSTREAM   - Retrieve continuous stream  \n"+